josephweaver/josephweaver.github.io/math.md

+## Minimum and Maximum operator Memnomic

- ∨   think ↓ landing on the top → max
+∨ = max - think of ∨ as ↓ landing on the top → max

- ∧   think ↑ rising to the bottom → min
+∧ = min - think of ∧ as ↑ rising to the bottom → min